Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 After loading the Morphic-Widgets-Extras feature, we can Accept the code.
 Note that the word `OneLineEditorMorph` turns from red to bold and black to indicate it is a known class name.

-Also, you can use a FileList to open a Package Browser to view code in a package without loading it into you image.
+Also, you can use a FileList to open a Package Browser to view code in a package without loading it into your image.

 This sometimes helps me decide if a package has something I want.